 In April of 1916, Anderson and members of the Bermuda Invaders celebrated the fifth anniversary of their expedition.
 The group officially formed the Original Bermuda Invaders Last Man’s Brotherhood to commemorate the feat.
 An article in the Hartford Courant stated: “The organization is probably the most unique in the annals of amateur sports.
 The sporting event was one of the greatest attempted by amateurs in the promotion of the great national game.”
 At that time, a trip to Bermuda was still considered a rarity.

 Harry Anderson was a voracious supporter of fraternal organizations and in summer of 1916, he created the Masonic Baseball League.
 The circuit was composed of Masonic lodges throughout Connecticut.
-As for his duties in Hartford, he was chairman of Hartford’s new Fourth of July Baseball Committee.
+As for his duties in Hartford, he was chairman of a new Fourth of July Baseball Committee.
 His legwork led to well-attended benefit games in Colt Park aiding American troops in the Mexican Border War.
 The round robin series culminated with the Hartford Tigers beating Pratt & Whitney Company for the cup.

 While manufacturing boomed in Hartford due to World War I, the city’s Industrial Baseball League became immensely popular.
 As the loop’s part-time promoter, Anderson penned an article for Spalding’s Official Base Ball Guide of 1917 featuring four pages on the Industrial League amateurs.
 After the United States entered the war on April 6, 1917, Anderson hosted benefit games for Clark Griffith’s Bat and Ball Fund.
 The national campaign gifted baseball equipment to soldiers of the American Expeditionary Forces (AEF) in Europe.